2024sabuhiabbasov/unit4_2023-project/README.md

 The function then checks whether `searchTerm` is a substring of `ingredientName`, using the `indexOf()` method.
 If `searchTerm` is found within `ingredientName`, the function sets the element's `display` property to `block` (i.e. the element is displayed).
 If `searchTerm` is not found within `ingredientName`, the function sets the element's `display` property to `none` (i.e. the element is hidden).

-`<script>` element in HTML is used to embed or reference client-side scripts, typically JavaScript, in an HTML document.
+`<script>` element in HTML is used to embed or reference client-side scripts, typically JavaScript, in an HTML document.[30]
 These scripts can be used to add interactivity, functionality, and dynamic behavior to the web page, like I do for dynamic search in my ingredients input.
 ```.py
 query = f"SELECT title, user_id, DATE(timestamp), content, ingredients, id, user_id from recipes where id={post_id}"
 ```